 One of the best ways to experience Basque history is through a traditional Basque Dinner.
 It’s served family-style, and you will not leave hungry.

 It includes soup, salad, strew, beans, fries, wine, coffee, and ice cream.
-Plus you get to choose one of 7-8 main entrees.
+Plus you get to choose one of 7-8 main entrees, which changes depending on the time of year.

 If you really want to dive in, you can even share a table with strangers to get to know other locals or travelers.
 When you’re visiting, ask about the cowboy hats on the wall and money on the ceiling.